bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Eventually we hit the fork below Little Ware and took the trail going up.
 A little later, we kept right again and started up the trail for Little Ware.
 When the trail disappeared under a layer of snow, we followed tracks in the snow and even encountered the fellow who made them.
 A resident of Turner Valley, he had an early start and was already descending after doing both peaks.
 His tracks strayed from the trail hidden in the snow, but they led us unerringly to the summit block of Little Ware.
 We hiked around to the backside and reached the spacious summit.

 Before descending from Little Ware, we had a good look at Mount Ware and the intervening forest we had to cross.
-We could, however, see tracks leading to the edge of the forest.
+We could, however, see tracks leading to the forest edge.
 We followed the tracks in the snow to the open slopes below Mount Ware.
 Now we could finish our ascent up Mount Ware.
 It begins on gentle scree before transforming into a steep, talus slope.
 But we reached the summit to find satisfying views all around.

 A black bear and three cubs cross the road